-In the Middle Ages, 11th century Italian monks distilled spirits with juniper berries.
+In the Middle Ages, 11th-century Italian monks distilled spirits with juniper berries.
 During the Black Death era 1346-53, these spirits were given ineffectively to patients as a Bubonic Plague remedy.
-In the mid 1700s Franciscus Sylvius, a physician and scientist, University of Leyden, Netherlands, the father of gin, harnessed the “medicinal properties” of gin’s juniper botanicals for bladder and kidney ailments.
+In the mid-1700s, Franciscus Sylvius, a physician, scientist at the University of Leyden, Netherlands, and the father of gin, harnessed the “medicinal properties” of gin’s juniper botanicals for bladder and kidney ailments.
 It was sold in pharmacies.
-The term “Dutch Courage” came from Dutch sailors taking a sip of gin before battle.
-It was difficult to find a sober sailor to climb a mast in those days.
+The term “Dutch Courage” came from Dutch sailors taking a sip of gin before going into battle, making it difficult to find a sober sailor to climb a mast in those days.

-In England, gin was made in back-alley stills and was called “liquid madness”, where it is credited with creating major social depravity in England.
+In England, gin was made in back-alley stills and was called “liquid madness.”
+This led to it being credited with creating major social depravity in England.
 In the mid-1800s, British sailors spread gin to the rest of the world.
-The British East India Company promoted the world’s best tasting anti-malarial medicine made with the tonic/quinine water and London Dry Gin.
-The cocktail was used to mask quinine’s bitter taste.
-The Gin & Tonic (G&T) was born.
+The British East India Company promoted the world’s best-tasting anti-malarial medicine made with tonic/quinine water and London Dry Gin.
+The cocktail was used to mask quinine’s bitter taste, and thus, the Gin & Tonic (G&T) was born.

 The Roaring 20s brought us flappers drinking “bathtub gin” in speakeasies.
 Ian Fleming’s James Bond made us love the sophistication of the martini, “shaken, not stirred.”
 Virginia Wolff and President Franklin Roosevelt were avid gin drinkers.
-The 60s saw the Vodka craze and its proliferation of sweet mixes soar, while gin’s image began getting tarnished.
+The 60s saw the Vodka craze and its proliferation of sweet mixes soar while gin’s image became tarnished.
 It was viewed as the older generation’s drink.

 Yet, a renaissance of gin occurred in the late 1990s.
 Drinkers sought the retro-cool authenticity of a spirit with real intrinsic flavors.
 The organic, farm-to-bottle movement prompted craft distillers to infuse exotic, local botanicals for their new, premium gins.

 Gin is produced from a neutral spirit double distilled with a mix of botanicals.
-Historically the dominant botanical was juniper.
-Botanicals in 6 categories are used in the production of gin: seeds, herbs, bark, citrus peel and others such as almond and clove.
-Now some of the tops selling gins, for example Hendricks, use botanicals infused with roses and cucumbers.
+Botanicals in six categories are used in the production of gin: seeds, herbs, bark, citrus peel, and others such as almond and clove.
+Historically, the dominant botanical was juniper.
+Recently, some of the top-selling gins (for example, Hendricks) use botanicals infused with roses and cucumbers.
 Today’s ambitious and skilled bartenders admire the complex flavors of gin.
-These bartenders have revitalized the Martini, Gibson, Gimlet, Negroni, and G&T and created new venturesome cocktails like the Gin Basil and the Gin-Gin Mule.
+These bartenders have revitalized the Martini, Gibson, Gimlet, Negroni, and G&T and have created new venturesome cocktails like the Gin Basil and the Gin-Gin Mule.